 Spontaneous hydrolysis of the glycosidic bond in purine bases, that is depurination.

-Deamination: cytosine into uracil or adenine into hypoxanthine
+Deamination of cytosine into uracil or adenine into hypoxanthine

-Beneficial mutations: Offer advantages; e.g., antibiotic resistance in bacteria
+Beneficial mutations: Offer advantages, e.g., antibiotic resistance in bacteria.

-Neutral mutations: No effect is known on the fitness of an organism; they tend to be in non–coding regions
+Neutral mutations: No effect is known on the fitness of an organism, they tend to be in non–coding regions.

-Harmful mutation: Genetic disorders or a decrease in the fitness of the organism
+Harmful mutation: Genetic disorders or a decrease in the fitness of the organism.

-Beneficial: Lactose tolerance in humans
+Lactose tolerance in humans which is beneficial.

-Silent mutations in DNA
+Silent mutations in DNA.

 Induced mutations are those occurring as the result of exposure to external factors, called mutagens.
 It will be a chemical, physical or biological agent that alters the sequence of DNA.